 There is no single best time to start HRT.
 Any decision should take into account your own personal situation, medical history and menopause symptoms.
 But there are a few things that you need to bear in mind when making the call, as Stella’s clinical advisor Dr Lucy Wilkinson explains.
+Read on to find out more about the best time to start HRT.

 Knowing when to start HRT can be really tricky and everyone approaches this choice in their own way.
 Some people might prefer to try lifestyle changes or non-hormonal treatments first.
 Others can be keen to get started as soon as their menopause symptoms become troublesome.

-When should I start HRT?
+When should you start HRT?

 Before considering HRT, it’s important to check that the symptoms bothering you really are due to menopause.
 Hot flushes, sleepless nights and mood swings are all typical of menopause, but can also be caused by other conditions which need a very different sort of treatment.
 Because of this, your doctor might want to do a few further tests before recommending HRT.